pkgw/neurosynchro/doc/test-problems.rst

 integrations with both precisely-calculated and approximated coefficients, so that you can check its performance in an end-to-end example.

+.. warning:: Unfortunately, in its current state, ``grtrans`` is really
+             difficult to install in a useful way … and due to this situation, we don’t distribute any canned test problems.
+We can’t recommend this testing strategy for any but the hardest-core users.
+You might want to skip ahead to learn about how to :ref:`use your networks in your application <use-in-application>`.

 To run these tests, the ``grtrans`` Python module ``radtrans_integrate`` must be importable in your Python setup.
 Unfortunately, ``grtrans`` does not provide a standard installation path, so it can be a bit of a hassle to make